imoralescs/imoralescs.github.io/aws.md

 ```

-9. To test our service we need to invoke our function:
+9. To test our service we need to invoke our function, remember our function is `hello`, not the name of the services:

 ```
 serverless invoke -f hello